Rule number one: no legal-talk here.

-We are experts in design, and front-end development.
+We are experts in design.
 You have engaged us on behalf of our expertise, and acknowledge that we are more suitable to make decisions related to said expertise.

 We are your independent partner, and our relationship with you is not the same as the one you have with your employees.

 It's important to note that we can never care about your company or product as much as you do, and it would be wrong to ask this of us, or assume that we do.

 As professional designers we posses the gift of empathy which enables us to role-play our way into various perspectives, such as different user personas, as well as that of project stakeholders.
 This is how we objectively make design-related decisions, and present them as such.